Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 Unlike the Old Covenant—which was inscribed on stone tablets—the New Covenant is ‘Engraved in the Hearts and Minds’ of a Spiritual Israel (Hebrews 8:10-13, Jeremiah 31:31-34).

-• The promise of the Old Law is fulfilled in the New Covenant wherein there is redemption from the curse of the Law and a complete forgiveness of sins for all who call upon the name of Yahweh.
+- The promise of the Old Law is fulfilled in the New Covenant wherein there is redemption from the curse of the Law, and a complete forgiveness of sins through Yahweh our Messiah.

 John 5:43 I am come in my Father’s name, and ye receive me not: if another shall come in his own name, him ye will receive